Clemapfel/jluna/docs/~manual.md

 ### Be aware of Conversions

-`jluna` trig# jluna: An Introduction
+jluna trig# jluna: An Introduction

-This page will give an overview of most of `jluna`s relevant features and syntax.
+This page will give an overview of most of jlunas relevant features and syntax.

 ### Table Of Contents